Diablo Equestrian Heritage Association

 She completed a Therapeutic Riding program at the National Center for Equine Facilitated Therapy and Valerie took third place World Champion Mule Brayer at Bishop Mule Days.

-is a retired Federal Western Regional Administrator who also counts scouting
+She is a retired Federal Western Region Administrator, who also counts scouting and beekeeping as hobbies.

-Scott is an avid equestrian and horse owner.
-Scott has experience raising Paint horses and has shown horses in halter classes locally.
+Scott has loved and owned horses for many years.
+Scott has experience raising Paint horses and has shown horses in halter classes.

 Scott enjoys rolling up his sleeves to help preserve lands and facilities for horses and supporting local community events.
 Professionally, Scott flips houses and enjoys being bi-coastal, living in both Florida and California.

 Larry wears too many hats to narrow down a title.
 His greatest gifts include; motivation and determination, fabulous chef, avid equestrian, countless hours of time donated, he is a voice of reason and advocate, and a passionate person.